-Mr. Pedro Romero is Professor at the Faculty of Biology and Medicine, University of Lausanne, where he has worked since 2003, He focuses on tumor immunology and cancer immunotherapy, particularly on the biology and dynamics of cytolytic CD8 T lymphocyte (CTL) responses.
+Pedro Romero has since January 2024 been director of medical and scientific research at the University of Lausanne, where he has worked since 2003.
+He focuses on tumor immunology and cancer immunotherapy, particularly on the biology and dynamics of cytolytic CD8 T lymphocyte (CTL) responses.
 He is also Editor-in-Chief of the Journal for ImmunoTherapy of Cancer.

 Previously, Pedro Romero conducted researched at the Department of Medical and Molecular Parasitology at New York University School of Medicine before joining the Ludwig Institute for Cancer Research (LICR), Epalinges, Switzerland, in 1989.
-In 2001, he became division Head of Clinical Onco-Immunology at the LICR in Lausanne.
+In 2001, he became division Head of Clinical Onco-Immunology at the LICR then Director of Translational Medicine in April 2023.